MiscellaneousStuff/comp-vis-avhubert/README.md

 to contextually understand phonemes and generate plausable sentences gives it an advantage over existing methods. -->

-### Classifiers
+### Models

-Different classifiers are explored over the AV HuBERT features:
+Different models are explored over the dlib and AV HuBERT features:
-1. PyTorch Deep Neural Network (1 hidden layer deep neural network with 256 or 512 hidden dimension and ReLU activation and then softmax)
+1. PyTorch Deep Neural Network (1 hidden layer deep neural network with 256 or 512 hidden dimension and ReLU activation and then softmax).
+Additional projection from hidden layer to predict mel-spectrogram features.
 2. Support Vector Machine (Linear, Radial Basis, Poly, Sigmoid)
 3. Random Forest